nichoth/events/README.md

     // pass in a namespace -- 'testEmitter' const emitter = bus.emitter(['foo', 'bar'], 'testEmitter')

+    t.equal(typeof emitter, 'function', 'should return a function')

-    t.deepEqual(emitter.events, {
+    // event names are indexed at `.events` t.deepEqual(emitter.events, {
         foo: 'testEmitter.foo',
         bar: 'testEmitter.bar'
     }, 'has the expected events object')

-})
+    // calling this function will emit an event like `'testEmitter.foo'` t.equal(typeof emit.foo, 'function',
+        'should return curried functions, indexed by event name') })
 ```